 This recipe can in fact be made dairy free.
 There is only one ingredient in this recipe that has dairy and that’s the butter.
 If you are dairy free simply sub the butter for coconut oil.
 It may alter the flavor slightly, but not enough to really change the overall recipe.
 Try making a tropical banana bread with coconut oil, dark chocolate, and shredded coconut for a fancy treat!

 How to Make Keto Banana Bread

-This keto banana bread tastes just like the original.
+Just like our popular low carb bread, this keto banana bread tastes just like the original.
 It’s nutty, dense, and packed with banana flavor so you can enjoy the breakfast bread you know and love.

 To make this keto banana bread we will first need the dry ingredients.
 We used a blend of both almond flour and coconut flour to achieve the ideal quick bread recipe texture.
 Then we added baking powder for rise and cinnamon for a warming spiced flavor.
 Lastly you will need some salt to bring out the sweetness of this banana bread recipe.

 The wet ingredients consist of softened unsalted butter and cream cheese.
 We used softened butter over melted butter to allow for more structure in the batter.
 Unsalted butter is usually the way to go when baking, because salt is added to the dry ingredients.
 However, if you only have salted butter just scale back on the added salt above.
 Next you will need granular erythritol (or any other keto sweetener such as monk fruit or monk fruit and erythritol blends).
 Normally we will also use a combination of liquid stevia to balance out the sugar alcohols, so make sure to have some stevia on hand too.
 The last ingredients are eggs, almond milk, chopped nuts, and the secret ingredient: banana extract.